OfficiallyLukeHemmings/HLTVPredictor.github.io/index.md

 title.

 Predicting esports enjoyment appears to be a new field of research which this project explores.
-Given the lack of existing solutions CRISP-DM and ‘Rapid Application Development’ were successfully employed to create a Google Chrome extension and supporting cloud deployed machine learning REST API.
+Given the lack of existing solutions, CRISP-DM and ‘Rapid Application Development’ were successfully employed to create a Google Chrome extension and supporting cloud deployed machine learning REST API.
 Multiple machine learning techniques were employed to select and refine the machine learning algorithm implemented, with the final model reaching 75.1% accuracy based on anticipated enjoyability ratings gathered through a preliminary questionnaire.
-The developed system was user tested over a period of ten days during which feedback confirmed high levels of enjoyability prediction accuracy in a working environment.
+The developed system was user tested over a period of ten days, during which feedback confirmed high levels of enjoyability prediction accuracy in a working environment.

 The full developmental process, including the initial background study, is documented and discussed throughout this project.
 All project objectives established were met and